Consumer decision-making in retail investment

 The rich and the poor

-An exploration of differences, by leveraging
+An exploration of differences in decision-making

 a new key concept (cumulative